akatch/hammerbros/content/pages/equipment/vendors.md

 # Anvil retailers
 {{< notice info >}}
-We do not recommend purchasing anvils from Harbor Freight or other big box hardware stores.
+We do not recommend purchasing most blue painted anvils from Harbor Freight or other big box hardware stores.
 These anvils are frequently cast iron and of inconsistent quality.
 {{< /notice >}}
 ## US
 [Atlas Knifemaker](http://www.atlasknife.com/)\